OpenAtom-Linyaps/linyaps-doc/docs/en/guide/ll-cli/run.md

   appId                                              application id
 ```

-When the application is installed successfully, use `ll-cli run` to run it:
+When the application is installed normally, use the `ll-cli run` command to start it:

 ```bash
 ll-cli run <org.deepin.calculator>
 ```

-By default, executing the run command starts the highest version.
-To run a specified version, append the corresponding version number after `appid`:
+By default, executing the run command will start the application of the highest version.
+If you want to run the application of the specified version, you need to append the corresponding version number after `appid`:

 ```bash
 ll-cli run <org.deepin.calculator/5.7.21.4>
 ```

 By default, `ll-dbus-proxy` is used to intercept and forward `dbus` messages.
-If you do not want to use `ll-dbus-proxy`, use the `--no-proxy` parameter:
+If you do not want to use `ll-dbus-proxy`, you can use the `--no-proxy` parameter:

 ```bash
 ll-cli run <org.deepin.calculator> --no-proxy
 ```

-Use the `ll-cli run` command to enter the sandbox environment of a specified program:
+Use the `ll-cli run` command to enter the specified program container:

 ```bash
 ll-cli run <org.deepin.calculator> --exec /bin/bash